BatoolMM/R-markdown/_episodes/07-applying-citations-bibliography-styles.md

 ```

-This will force all items to be displayed in the bibliography.
+Note that this will force all items to be displayed in the bibliography.

 ### Changing Citation Styles